open-reaction-database/ord-data/.github/PULL_REQUEST_TEMPLATE/submission.md

 * Details about any issues encoding the data (e.g. missing schema fields, ambiguous data, etc.)

 **Attach any supporting files**

+(Note: they may need to be attached as one or more .zip files)
 * Reaction template and CSV/Excel for enumerated datasets
 * Jupyter notebooks for programmatically defined datasets